All Products

 ApsaraDB RDS:Check report details of a major engine version upgrade

-This topic describes the common errors that are included in the report for the major engine version upgrade of an ApsaraDB RDS for MySQL instance.
-This topic also describes the check items, check content, possible causes of errors, and solutions.
+This topic describes the common error messages that are returned during a precheck for a major version upgrade of an ApsaraDB RDS for MySQL instance.
+This topic also describes the details of each check item, possible causes of errors, and solutions.

-The following table describes the common errors.
-If you encounter errors that are not described in the table, submit a ticket.
+The following table describes common error messages.
+If you encounter other error messages, you can submit a ticket.

 Check item